peterdri/ece-communications-labs/_GRC-tutorials/tutorial2.md

 - Execute the flowgraph.
 The scope and FFT views should now be visible on separate tabs labeled "Scope" and "Spectrum" respectively.

->Note: there are more advanced positional arguments available for within the tabs.
+{% include alert.html title="Note" content="There are more advanced positional arguments available for within the tabs.
 For more information refer to the [QT GUI Tab Widget reference page](https://wiki.gnuradio.org/index.php/QT_GUI_Tab_Widget) and the [GUI Hint reference page](https://wiki.gnuradio.org/index.php/GUI_Hint).
-The GUI Hint can be used without tabs to position GUI elements on the default, untabbed window.
+The GUI Hint can be used without tabs to position GUI elements on the default, untabbed window." %}

 ## Conclusions